katur/blogsite/README.md

 I'm hoping that Markdown strikes a nice balance for her, and for others.

-This blogging app is not meant to be like wordpress.com or blogger.com, where anyone can create an account and create their own blogs.
+This blogging app is not meant to be like wordpress.com or blogger.com, where anyone can create an account and start their own blogs.
-Rather, it is meant to be added as an extension to a website where the website administrators control what blogs get made and who contributes to them.
+Rather, it is meant to be an extension to a website where the website administrators maintain control over which blogs get made and who contributes to them.
 Some examples of where it might be useful:

 - An individual's portfolio site, with a single blog and single contributor.
 - A site like my mom's birding website, which will have several blogs with